 HEIs should encourage everyone on campus to get an annual flu vaccine in the fall, and consider ways to make vaccinations easily available to students on campus.

 - Encourage residents to connect with family and friends by phone and/or online and to postpone non-essential visits.

 - If possible, limit visitor access to a single point of entry in your building that staff can easily monitor.

 - Post signs at entrances instructing essential visitors to refrain from entering if they are sick or if they have had close contact with a person who may or does have COVID-19.
-Close contact includes being within 6 feet of a confirmed case for about 15 minutes, or if someone with COVID-19 coughed on you, kissed you, shared utensils with you, or you had contact with their body secretions.
+Close contact generally means being within 6 feet of a confirmed case for a combined total of at least 15 minutes over the course of 24 hours, or if someone with COVID-19 coughed on you, kissed you, shared utensils with you, or you had contact with their body secretions.

 - Post signs instructing visitors to limit their movement in the building and avoid common areas.